nodatime/nodatime/www/1.2.x/userguide/limitations.md

 still lacking in some areas: some other types lack flexible formatting, and we may want to optimize further at some point too.

+Additionally, all our text localization resources (day and month names) come from the .NET framework itself.
+That has some significant limitations, and makes Noda Time more reliant on `CultureInfo` than is ideal.
+[CLDR](http://cldr.unicode.org) contains more information, which should allow for features such as ordinal day numbers ("1st", "2nd", "3rd") and a broader set of supported calendar/culture combinations.

 Better resource handling
 ========================